Pet Doors for Sliding Glass Doors

 Q - What height adjustment ranges and trim colors are available?

 A - Patio pet door manufacturers usually offer white, bronze (a very dark brown that is almost black looking, especially in room light) and brushed aluminum.
-In some cases the offering is white only and sometimes there may be an additional color like tan or black.
+In some cases the offering is white only as with the vinyl pet doors and sometimes there may be an additional color like tan or black, depending on brand and model type.

 Even though your measurement falls within the adjustment range of the pet door panel you have chosen, you could still have a problem if you are at the shorter end of that range.
 You will probably require some clearance to get the pet door up and over the track wall at the bottom and into the track!